Get help now Make a donation

 Mood symptoms

-- Depressive symptoms - you may feel sad and low or experience sleep problems.
-You may also feel disconnected from others or experience suicidal feelings.
+• Depressive symptoms.
+You may feel sad and low or have sleep problems.
+You may also feel disconnected from others.
+Or have suicidal feelings

 How is schizoaffective disorder different from schizophrenia or bipolar disorder?

 Schizoaffective disorder is its own diagnosis.
-But schizoaffective disorder, schizophrenia and bipolar disorder can involve similar symptoms and experiences.
+But schizoaffective disorder, schizophrenia and bipolar disorder can involve similar symptoms.

-Diagnosing schizoaffective disorder can be complex.
+Diagnosing schizoaffective disorder can be hard.
 Not all professionals agree on how best to diagnose or describe it.
-A diagnosis of schizoaffective disorder may be considered if you’ve experienced:

-- Symptoms that have lasted for a month or longer
+• Symptoms that last for a month or longer

-Schizoaffective disorder is often seen as a psychotic disorder with significant mood features, rather than a mood disorder with psychosis.
+Schizoaffective disorder is often seen as a psychotic disorder with significant mood features.
+Not a mood disorder with psychosis.

-My problems were not picked up as a teenager, which resulted in a crisis in my early 20s, involving hospital admissions and being severely mentally unwell.
-The diagnosis of schizoaffective disorder seemed to fit with my experience better than any other 'label' or diagnosis.
+My problems were not picked up as a teenager.
+This resulted in a crisis in my early 20s, involving hospital admissions and being severely mentally unwell.
+The diagnosis of schizoaffective disorder seemed to fit me better than any other 'label' or diagnosis.

 Diagnosing schizoaffective disorder

-The psychiatrist may check for any physical problems that could be causing your symptoms.
-Recreational drugs can also cause similar symptoms.
-So it might be useful for your psychiatrist to know if you are using any (or have done in the past).
+Some recreational drugs can cause similar symptoms.
+So it might be useful to tell your psychiatrist if you're using any drugs.
+Or if you've done drugs in the past.

 At first I was diagnosed with depression, postpartum psychosis, and then finally schizoaffective disorder.
 I had to do a lot of research myself to understand what I was going through better, which was difficult.